On Galois action on stack inertia of moduli spaces of curves: Abstract

 \section{Abstract}

-We establish that the Galois action on the cyclic stack inertia of the moduli spaces of curves is given by \emph{cyclotomy conjugacy}.
-This result follows a similar result for the specific type of inertia without étale factorisation previously established by the authors.
-It is here extended to the general case by comparing deformations of Galois actions.
+We establish that the geometric action of the absolute Galois group $\mathrm{Gal}(\bar\QQ/\QQ)$ on the étale fundamental group of moduli spaces of curves induces a Galois action on its stack inertia subgroups, and that this action is given by \emph{cyclotomy conjugacy}.
+This result extends the special case of inertia without étale factorisation previously established by the authors.
+It is here obtained in the general case by comparing deformations of Galois actions.

-The \emph{cyclic} inertia being amongst the most elementary pieces of the stack inertia, this result strengthens the analogy with inertia at infinity, and opens the way to a more systematic Galois study of the stack inertia through the corresponding stratification of the space.
+Since the \emph{cyclic} stack inertia corresponds to the first level of the stack stratification of the space, this results, by analogy with the arithmetic of the Deligne-Mumford stratification, opens the way to a systematic Galois study of the stack inertia through the corresponding stratification of the moduli stack.

 { \emph{Mathematics Subject Classification (2010).} 11R32, 14H10, 14H30, 14H45. }